Lafreakshow/test-valet/README.md

   experimental and not ready for a formal release.
 If you want to try it out anyway, you will have to build the plugin yourself, which in theory should be as simple as cloning the repo and running `./gradlew buildPlugin ` (`.\gradlew.bat buildPlugin` on windows).

-# Features

-- provides gutter marker with navigation to test/source for Java Classes, Kotlin Classes and Kotlin objects.
-- finds test/source based on test file suffixes, configurable in settings.
-- automagically finds test/source file in separate modules (confirmed to work only for modules imported from default "main"/"test" gradle source sets.
-Should theoretically work with any setup as long as IntelliJ picks up which modules relate to each other, still very experimental)

-- (TODO) gutter icons for kotlin top-level functions.

 ## Comparison to Test Navigator